srtee/lammps-USER-CONP2/README.md

 In between, it uses a quadratic extrapolation from the last two explicit calculations to predict the instantaneous B-vector.
 It accumulates these changes and then, at the next explicit evaluation, sees how far off it is -- if the error is less than some lower tolerance, the evaluation period increases from N to N+1, and otherwise the evaluation period either stays the same or gets cut in half (rounded upward) if the error is more than some upper tolerance.

+The lower and upper tolerances are currently 1e-4 and 4e-4 respectively (total square deviation divided by total square of all vector entries).
+The ability to explicitly specify tolerances is on the cards as well.

 Currently, the ff and noslab flavors of conp do not come with dyn2 support -- but they will very, very soon!

 # Installation instructions